JoelNiklaus/joelniklaus.github.io/_posts/2024-10-24-ideas-for-peer-review-system.md

 The result is more thoughtful, robust peer review that better serves the scientific community.

 ## Problems with the Proposed Approach

+While this proposed system offers to address the issue of premature submissions, low-quality reviews, and lack of reviewers, it may lead to new problems such as increased administration, unequal impact of fixed submission prices on different authors, challenges in ensuring review quality within a paid system, and potential effects on venue prestige and paper quality due to submission fees.
+The following section examines these potential problems and explores strategies to mitigate or resolve them.

+### Increased Administration

+While implementing a payment system for submissions and reviewer compensation may introduce additional administrative complexity, modern technology makes this manageable.
+Although OpenReview serves as a mature platform supporting numerous leading conferences with various use cases, it currently lacks payment functionality, to my knowledge.
+Despite the initial overhead of establishing such a system, the significant improvements to peer review quality justify this investment.
+In my opinion, the long-term benefits of a more robust and accountable review process clearly outweigh the short-term administrative challenges.

 ### A Fixed Submission Price Does not Affect Everyone Equally